 Kalannie Art Trail

 The Kalannie CRC is in the process of developing an art trail project, which will bring Kalannie to life through art to be featured on buildings throughout the town.
-With various art themes from farming, sports, wildlife, history both pioneer and indigenous.
+With various art themes from farming, sports, wildlife and the history of the Indigenous and pioneering people.

 The Kalannie CRC was very fortunate to have artist Brenton See here to paint the outside of our building with a vibrant wall mural.
 Brenton is a Perth based artist who specialises in painting native Western Australian flora and fauna and has painted many murals across the state.

-The wall mural was an initiative that the CRC began working on last year.
+The wall mural was an initiative that the CRC began working on in 2023.
 Going with a concept design of plants and animals known to Kalannie.
 The red-tailed black cockatoo, wreath leschenaultia, wattle, and an echidna.
 With a red strip running between each to represent the colour of Kalannie.
 Along with the added extra of a willy wagtail at the water fountain.

 https://www.facebook.com/reel/7658511210837489